 For a new build school, the estimated timescale is around a year to go through the statutory processes including a competition once specific proposals have been agreed by the Council's Cabinet, followed by two years for tendering and construction.
-We will, therefore, be looking for "quick wins" which do not require organisational change and can be implemented in 2009/10 and 2010/11.
-The projects proposed as priorities for 2009/10 and 2010/11, subject to the outcomes of consultation with the schools concerned, are set out in Appendix 5.
+We will, therefore, be looking for

+"quick wins" which do not require organisational change and can be implemented in 2009/10 and 2010/11.

+We are proposing the following projects as priorities for 2009/10 and 2010/11, subject to the outcomes of consultation: